 ERP, CRM, HR, sales, accounting, operations.
 The systems businesses actually run on — integrated, API-first, and built to carry AI inside the workflow instead of bolted on after the fact.

-Five sub-categories under biz/.
-ERP is the deepest today — four production integrations with the API and auth patterns that actually work in production.
+Six sub-categories under biz/.
+ERP is the deepest today — six production integrations with the API and auth patterns that actually work in production, plus SYSPRO mapped as a context leaf.
+ECM is the newest, mapping the open-source replacements for IBM FileNet and OpenText Documentum.

 Enterprise resource planning integrations.
 All production skills in this subdomain follow the same pattern: authenticate, query, write, webhook — wired so AI agents can act on orders, invoices, and stock without a human in the loop.